csaid/csaid.github.io/_posts/2019-05-18-variance_after_scaling_and_summing.md

 where $ \sigma^2 $ is the variance of $ X $.
 </div>

-This means that if a random variable is scaled, its the scale factor on the variance will change _quadratically_.
+This means that if a random variable is scaled, the scale factor on the variance will change _quadratically_.
 Let’s see this in code.

 ```python
 from numpy.random import randn